volition-inc/Kinzies-Toy-Box/tools/vPkg/README.md

 Extracting a packfile will extract to the working dir or to the current working directory if working dir is not set and is able to extract vpp_pc and str2_pc files.

+Note that building str2 files and containers requires that the tool understands the file types you are putting into the packfile.
+It will skip any files it does not recognize.
+If you run across a file type that it doesn't recognize that you think it should, please post a reply to the thread here: http://www.saintsrowmods.com/forum/threads/something-to-keep-you-busy-until-the-sdk-can-be-released.2891/